rcunha/GettingAndCleaningData_CourseProject/README.md

  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- `CodeBook.md`: describes the variables, the data, and transformations performed to clean up the data written to `tidy_data_set.txt`.
+- `CodeBook.md`: describes the variables, the data, and transformations performed to clean up the data written to `tidy_data_set.txt` performed by script `run_analysis.R`.

 - `tidy_data_set.txt`: tidy data set, created by script `run_analysis.R`.